York0104/NYCU-AI-Wireless-Communication-HW/Exercise_3_1/ReadMe.md

 ## Overview

-This report summarizes the final reproducible results for Exercise 3.1 parts (b), (c), and (d) under the current environment.
+This report summarizes the final reproducible results for Exercise 3.1 parts (b), (c).

 The original repository code was designed for TensorFlow 1.1 and Python 2.7, and the copied starter code had two practical problems: